 In addition, in presenting adjusted EBITDA and AFFO, we exclude amortization expense related to acquired intangible assets.
 Amortization expense is significantly affected by the timing and magnitude of our acquisitions and these charges may vary in amount from period to period.
 We exclude amortization expense to facilitate a more meaningful evaluation of our current operating performance and comparisons to our prior periods.
 We exclude accretion expense, both as it relates to asset retirement obligations as well as accrued restructuring charge liabilities, as these expenses represent costs which we believe are not meaningful in evaluating our current operations.
 We exclude stock-based compensation expense, as it can vary significantly from period to period based on share price, the timing, size and nature of equity awards.
 As such, we, and many investors and analysts, exclude stock-based compensation expense to compare our operating results with those of other companies.
 We also exclude restructuring charges.
-The restructuring charges relate to our decisions to exit leases for excess space adjacent to several of our IBX data centers, which we did not intend to build out, or our decision to reverse such restructuring charges in circumstances indicate that the carrying amount of long-lived assets.
+The restructuring charges relate to our decisions to exit leases for excess space adjacent to several of our IBX data centers, which we did not intend to build out, or our decision to reverse such restructuring charges.
+We also exclude impairment charges related to certain long-lived assets.
 The impairment charges are related to expense recognized whenever events or changes in circumstances indicate that the carrying amount of long-lived assets are not recoverable.
 We also exclude gain or loss on asset sales as it represents profit or loss that is not meaningful in evaluating the current or future operating performance.
-Finally, we exclude acquisition costs we incur in connection with business combinations.
+Finally, we exclude acquisition costs from AFFO and adjusted EBITDA to allow more comparable comparisons of our financial results to our historical operations.
+The acquisition costs relate to costs we incur in connection with business combinations.
 Such charges generally are not relevant to assessing the long-term performance of the company.
-In addition, the frequency and amount of such charges vary significantly based on the size and timing of the acquisitions.
-Management believes items such as restructuring charges, gain or loss on asset sales an
+In addition, the frequency and amount of such cha